Skip to content

 About the volunteer role

-Find out more about the volunteer role here.
+Find out more here.

 Why volunteer with Bookmark?

-• Helping children gain the reading skills they need
+• Help children gain vital reading skills

-• Boosting a child’s self-esteem and confidence
+• Boost a child’s confidence and self-esteem through reading

-• Joining a community of volunteers
+• Join a supportive community of volunteers

 Already a Bookmark volunteer?